lcilliers/hobbies-modelling4comfort/log-cabin-SOURCE-NARRATIVE-ORGANIZED.md

 - Individual rafters evenly spaced
 - Cross bracing for stability
 - Roof boards laid perpendicular to rafters
-- Individual shingles cut and applied row by row (time-intensive but worthwhile)
+- Individual shingles made from 3 sheets of paper glued together with PVC glue to get the right thinkness, painted darkgrey to black, weathered, then cut into single tiles and applied row by row (time-intensive but worthwhile)

 ### Details That Bring Life

-**Chimney:** Built from air dry clay with mortar lines scratched in.
+**Chimney:** The core made from scrap wood, then covered with milliput standard epoxy putty with mortar lines scratched in.
 Bricks painted in different shades of acrylic reddish and weathered with black and white.

 **Images:**
 - `log-cabin-build1-009.jpg` - Chimney construction